lilactown/punk/README.md

 It implements the [Read-Eval-Browse-Loop](https://www.youtube.com/watch?v=c52QhiXsmyI) concept that Stuart Halloway presented at Clojure/conj 2018.

-The project status is currently what I would consider a "stable proof-of-concept": fit for use, but by no means can I call it a maximal UX for such a tool.
+The project status is currently what I would consider a "usable proof-of-concept": fit for use, but by no means can I call it a maximal UX for such a tool.